-With Windows To Go, you can create a copy of Windows on a USB drive and then use it wherever you go.
-If you’re working from home or travelling, insert the USB drive in your Windows 7, Windows 8
+With Windows To Go, you can create a copy of Windows on a USB drive, then use it wherever you go.
+If you’re working from home or travelling, insert the USB drive in your Windows 8

 or Windows 8.1

-PC and you can open and use all the apps and files you need to get your work done.
+PC, and you can open and use all the apps and files that you need to get your work done.

-A Windows To Go workspace consists of a Windows 7, Windows 8,
+A Windows To Go workspace consists of a Windows 8

 or Windows 8.1 operating system on a USB drive as well as all the files, folders and apps that were copied over when the workspace was created.

-When you create a Windows To Go workspace, you'll be asked if you want to boot your PC from the USB drive automatically.
+When you create a Windows To Go workspace, you’ll be asked if you want to automatically boot your PC from the USB drive.

 Choose Yes to boot automatically.
 This is the easiest way, because you don’t need to do anything else.
 Your PC will automatically boot from any plugged-in USB drive.

-Only use USB drives that you own or someone trustworthy (like your system admin) gives you.
+Only use USB drives that you own or someone trustworthy (such as your system admin) gives you.
 Some drives might make your PC vulnerable to viruses and other malware.

-If you're not sure which USB drive contains your Windows To Go workspace, talk to your system admin or the person who created the workspace for you.
+If you’re not sure which USB drive has your Windows To Go workspace, talk to your system admin or the person who created the workspace for you.

 You can always change the boot order later using the Windows To Go item in Control Panel.
 To change this setting: